FutureMe vs timedrop.it vs the alternatives: an honest comparison of letter-to-the-future services

 Pros

-• Rich capsules — text plus photos and a voice note, not just plain text.
+- Rich capsules: text plus photos and a voice note.

-• Encrypted at rest with scheduled delivery, not zero-knowledge: your device makes the key and the server wraps it under a master key so it can deliver on the date.
-We cannot read your words, but we are honest that this is not the same as a system where no key ever touches our servers.
+- Encrypted at rest with scheduled delivery.
+Your device makes the key and the server wraps it under a master key so it can deliver on the date.
+We cannot read your words, and we are straight with you that a design where no key ever touches our servers would be stronger still.

 Which should you choose?

-• A quick, free note to your future self: FutureMe is hard to beat.
+- A quick note to your future self: FutureMe at $2 a year is hard to beat.

 Whatever you pick, the hard part is the same: actually sitting down and writing the thing.
 Future-you, or whoever opens it, will be glad you did.